 Maldives offers a variety of resorts catering to the taste and budget of most travellers.
 All resorts are located on their own private island, making their beaches idyllically crowd-free.
-From Robinson Crusoe style to those offering a more conventional style, your resort is your haven from which to spend your days relaxing with a cocktail or two, diving in the spectacular ocean, or taking advantage of the spa facilities, water sports or activities the resort has to offer.
-Maldives is bare foot luxury at its best.
+From Robinson Crusoe style escapes to those offering a more conventional style, your Maldives resort is your haven from which to spend your days relaxing with a cocktail or two, diving in the spectacular ocean, or taking advantage of the spa facilities, water sports, or activities the resort has to offer.
+Maldives is barefoot luxury at its best.

 The warm seas of the Maldives have high visibility throughout the year; with water clear enough to see the passing fish as far as fifty metres away at times.
 Over a thousand species of fish and other underwater creatures inhabit the Maldivian waters.
-Enjoy your days snorkelling, diving, deep-sea fishing or cruising at sunset.
+Enjoy your holiday, snorkelling, diving, deep-sea fishing, or cruising at sunset.

 The Maldives is 3 hours ahead of South Africa.

 International flights arrive at Male's Hulhule airport, which is on an island of its own.
 Transfers from the airport to your resort island are either by boat, seaplane, or domestic flight, depending on the distance.
 If your Maldives resort requires a seaplane transfer, be aware that seaplanes only operate in daylight hours.
 The seaplane journey in itself is an experience, as you get stunning views of the atolls - make sure you get a window seat and that you get your camera out before boarding.
 The seaplane will usually land next to a floating platform, from which you will be picked up by boat to be taken the remaining few metres in shore to your resort.

 Electricity supply is 220V to 240V, 50Hz AC.
 The standard socket is the UK-style three-pin, although there are some variations, so an international adaptor will be useful.